Last Updated: September 22, 2022

 - The art of cleaning: Follow these specific cleaning techniques during fiber optic cable assembly manufacturing and installation

 In nearly all installation situations—-in a patch-bay on an equipment rack, in a termination junction box, on the faceplate of electronic equipment—-access to one of the connectors of any mated pair is very limited.
 If this “back-side” connector end-face is contaminated, it is very difficult (and sometimes impossible) to have access to remove the connector for cleaning.
-This makes it even MORE important to ensure that these connectors, when installed, are in a clean and pristine a state as possible.
+This makes it even MORE important to ensure that these connectors, when installed, are in as clean and pristine a state as possible.

-To that end, when planning and purchasing cable-assemblies for any installation, it’s recommended to verify from your supplier that they provide connector end-faces that meet or exceed industry standards on end-face cleanliness (for example, IEC 61300-3-35).
-If your supplier cannot ensure, or suggests an increase in cost is needed in order to meet such standards, you might want to consider a new supplier—–meeting these standards is common industry practice and not difficult to achieve.
-Almost all manufacturers I’ve dealt with abide by such standards—certainly all the “big names”—-but it’s always good to include a requirement in your purchase contract or supplier drawings that such standards are adhered to.
+To that end, when planning and purchasing cable assemblies for any installation, it’s recommended to verify from your supplier that they provide connector end-faces that meet or exceed industry standards on end-face cleanliness (for example, IEC 61300-3-35).
+If your supplier cannot ensure or suggests an increase in cost is needed in order to meet such standards, you might want to consider a new supplier—–meeting these standards is common industry practice and not difficult to achieve.
+Almost all manufacturers I’ve dealt with abide by such standards—certainly all the “big names” but it’s always good to include a requirement in your purchase contract or supplier drawings that such standards are adhered to.

-- When installing the dust-cap, the manufacturer accidentally touches the end-face with the dust-cap itself, leaving plastic mold-release grease or other contamination.
+- When installing the dust cap, the manufacturer accidentally touches the end-face with the dust cap itself, leaving plastic mold-release grease or other contamination.
 Since the dust cap is never removed again by the manufacturer, it’s impossible to detect this.

-- In some poorly-designed dust-caps, the interior surface dimensions are such it permits contact with the end-face it is trying to protect, usually leaving a super-contaminated end-face.
+- In some poorly designed dust caps, the interior surface dimensions are such it permits contact with the end-face it is trying to protect, usually leaving a super-contaminated end-face.

-So, even though you can have confidence that your cable-assembly is providing clean end-faces, it is always highly recommended to visually inspect the connector end-faces at the installation site, immediately prior to installing into any adapters.
+So, even though you can have confidence that your cable assembly is providing clean end-faces, it is always highly recommended to visually inspect the connector end-faces at the installation site, immediately prior to installing into any adapters.
 This should be common practice by any respectable installer.
-There is a plethora of very good and reasonably-priced portable, lightweight inspection systems available on the market today—many of which can easily store the inspection images for documented assurance of the end-face condition immediately at time of installation.
-Many of these systems are designed specifically for installation and include the capability of viewing connectors after installed into an adapter.
+There is a plethora of very good and reasonably-priced portable, lightweight inspection systems available on the market today—many of which can easily store the inspection images for documented assurance of the end-face condition immediately at the time of installation.
+Many of these systems are designed specifically for installation and include the capability of viewing connectors after being installed into an adapter.